|

 Proverbs

-friendship with an angry man; and with a furious man thou shalt not
+with a furious man thou shalt not go: 25 Lest thou learn his ways,

-25 Lest thou learn his ways, and get a snare to thy
+and get a snare to thy

 soul. |